People Dispense Their Malicious Compliance Revenge Stories

 These machines melt little beads of plastic and squirt them into molds, so they take about 45 minutes to an hour to warm up.

 So the next day, at 2:30, Danny left and shut off his phone.
 There was an afternoon shift that started at 3 pm, and a meeting with the day shift foremen, the afternoon shift foremen, the FM, and Danny, and there was a discussion of any issues and production targets for the shift.
+Since Danny wasn’t there, and he had the tally sheets, the afternoon shift had no idea what they were expected to produce for the shift.

+The next day, Danny came in early as usual, and when the FM arrived, he demanded to know why Danny didn’t attend the meeting.
 Danny explained that his shift was over, and he went home since he wasn’t allowed overtime.
 That’s why he shut off his phone, too, he can’t do company work on his off hours, that’s overtime.

 The FM said that Danny’s attendance at the meeting was mandatory, so Danny suggested that the only way for that to happen would be to adjust his working hours.
 The FM then changed his hours to 8 am-4:30 pm, effective immediately, and put it in an email, at Danny’s insistence.

 Later that day, there was a delivery that arrived at 3 pm, and Danny wasn’t there to unload it, so they had to turn it away and have them return in the morning.

-The next day, Danny arrives at 8 am, as instructed, only to be met by a furious Day Shift Foreman.
 When the Foreman arrived, the entire production staff was in the parking lot as the doors were locked.
 He opened up, let them in, and then had to wait around for almost an hour, producing nothing, as the heating coils on the machines came up to temperature.

-The FM arrived in the middle of this bollocking, and Danny simply pointed at him and said, “He changed my hours to an 8 am start, didn’t he tell you?”
+The FM arrived in the middle of this b********g, and Danny simply pointed at him and said, “He changed my hours to an 8 am start, didn’t he tell you?”
 This turned the wrath onto the FM, who now had to take responsibility for a 12-15% drop in production for the day.

 There were also occasional Saturdays when the company fell behind, and only Danny wouldn’t be there to bring the machine’s raw materials or take away the finished product.
 That would turn into a cluster crap, too.

+So the FM gave in and gave Danny blanket authorization to work any overtime required.
 The raise he got to bump his salary ended up boosting his pay by $2.75/hr, but the only downside was that Danny couldn’t bank it, it was paid out each check.

 The kicker?
 Remember Karen, the blabbermouth from HR?
 Somehow, and nobody knows exactly how, word got around the office that ANYONE who wasn’t a manager was entitled to OT, and they all started submitting time sheets that included it.”